clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 mathjax: false
 ---

+__TL;DR Consuming a function linearly means consuming the function's argument linearly, which at the circuit-level means that the output port of a higher-order argument is only driven by a single source.
+This means we need linear arrows to correctly translate non-duplicable functions, e.g. the higher-order arguments of the very top of our function hierarcy.__

 I'm writing this post on the train on my way back from an amazing ZuriHac 2019, where I got to meet a lot of new people, many of them really excited about Clash!
 I also got to talk with some about the linear types feature that will hopefully hit GHC HEAD very soon.
 There were some thoughts floating around in my head on how to use linear types (not "original" thoughts, but I'll get to that later) for Clash, but wasn't really sure how the linear arrows approach would actually fit.